Eazi-T/Foresight-BI-Dashboard/README.md

 # Foresight-BI-Dashboard
-Dashboard to monitor key sales metrics
+PowerBI dashboard to monitor key sales and transaction metrics